ericjang/ericjang.github.io/_posts/2022-07-14-robotics-generative.markdown

 What gives us the most generalization in this regime?
 You have large over-parameterized models that can handle bigger datasets, and are able to attend to all the features in the prior layers (attention, convolutions, MLPs).
 Finally, if you have a lot of compute and a stable training objective (Cross Entropy loss), deep learning will almost always work.

 I asked DALL-E 2 to draw "a pack mule standing on top of a giant wave", and this is how I think of generative modeling taking advantage of the Bitter Lesson.
-You have a huge wave of compute, you have a "workhorse" that is a large transformer, or a modern resnet, and at the very top you can choose whatever algorithm you like for modeling: VQVAE, Diffusion, GAN, Autoregressive, etc. Scale and good architectures is what enables all that progress.
+You have a huge wave of compute, you have a "workhorse" that is a large transformer, or a modern resnet, and at the very top you can choose whatever algorithm you like for modeling: VQVAE, Diffusion, GAN, Autoregressive, et cetera.
+The algorithmic details matter today but they probably won't in a few years once compute lifts all boats; Scale and good architectures is what enables all that progress in the long term.

 ![rising-tide2](/assets/rss22/rising-tide2.png)